-In order for a FCX 624/648 device, ICX 6610 device, ICX 6450 device, ICX 6650 device, ICX 7750 device or SX 800/1600 device to meet FIPS 140-2 Level 2 Physical Security requirements the Crypto Officer must install tamper evident seals.
+In order for a FCX 624/648 device, ICX 6610 device, ICX 6450 device, ICX 7450 device, ICX 7750 device or SX 800/1600 device to meet FIPS 140-2 Level 2 Physical Security requirements the Crypto Officer must install tamper evident seals.
 Tamper evident seals are available for order from Brocade under FIPS Kit (Part Number: XBR-000195).
 The Crypto Officer shall follow the Brocade FIPS Security Seal application procedures defined in Appendix A of this document prior to operating the module in FIPS mode.

 The Crypto Officer is responsible for storing and controlling the inventory of any unused seals.
 The unused seals shall be stored in plastic bags in a cool, dry environment between 60° and 70° F (15° to 20° C) and less than 50% relative humidity.
-Rolls should be stored flat on a slit edge or suspended by the core.
+Rolls should be stored flat on a slit edge or suspended by the core

 The Crypto Officer shall maintain a serial number inventory of all used and unused tamper evident seals.
 The Crypto Officer shall periodically monitor the state of all applied seals for evidence of tampering.
 A seal serial number mismatch, a seal placement change, a checkerboard destruct pattern that appears in peeled film and adhesive residue on the substrate are evidence of tampering.
 The security officer shall periodically view each applied seal under a UV light to verify the presence of a UV wallpaper pattern.
-The lack of a wallpaper pattern is evidence of tampering.
+The lack of a wallpaper pattern is evidence of tampering, and in such circumstance where tampering is suspected, the Crypto Officer shall assume that the cryptographic module is compromised and shall be required to remove the cryptographic module from service immediately and permanently.
 The Crypto Officer is responsible for returning a module to a FIPS approved state after any intentional or unintentional reconfiguration of the physical security measures.